-He is the founder and (since 1995) continuing chairman of the Enterprise Software CEO Roundtable, consisting of the CEO's or COO's of the industry's top 50 enterprise software firms meeting in person twice yearly.
+He is the founder and (since 1995) continuing chairman of the Enterprise Software CEO Roundtable, consisting of the CEO's or COO's of the industry's top 35 software firms focused on enterprise software.

 During the period 1995 - 2003, Crandall helped Gideon Gartner create Giga Information Group, one of the nation's premier technology research and advisory firms that went public in the late 1990's.
 From 2002 - 2003 he was Chairman of Giga until it was sold to Forrester Research.